-The Nivloc was first discovered in the early 1900s and worked on a small basis by Mr. Colvin (Nivloc spelled backward).
+The Nivloc was first discovered in the early 1900s and worked briefly by Mr. Colvin (Nivloc spelled backward).
 In 1937, Desert Silver, Inc. built a 200-ton mill here and worked the mine until 1943.
-These were the peak years for the mine and during this time it was Nevada’s largest silver producer with 4.6 million ounces of silver and 18,000 oz of gold.
+These were the peak years for the mine, and during this time, it was Nevada’s largest silver producer, with 4.6 million ounces of silver and 18,000 ounces of gold.